 Catch the wave… This heat-resistant ground cover will crest at a height of at least two feet, though it grows much taller in warmer areas.

 It also spreads as much as six feet at maturity, which lets it flow over a sloped area of your landscape, or a rocky spot.

 The creamy white flowers are a sort of salt-water seafoam hue.
 These have an old-fashioned appeal, and the petite, dark green leaves are appealing even when this low-growing rose is not in bloom.

-‘Sea Foam’ is sold in five-gallon containers from Plants Express.
+‘Sea Foam’ is sold in four-inch pots from Walmart.

 I’m not sure why this rose is associated with the concept of tranquility.

 This vigorous shrub has showy flowers – some might say dramatic – that are rounded and have a lavish 110 petals apiece.

 And the blooms are abundant, in pure white with a blush tinge at the center.

 ‘Tranquility’ is one of the captivating “new/old” roses bred by Englishman David Austin.
 At his death in 2018, he left behind a legacy of rose varieties that combine the elegance and fragrance of a traditional tea rose with the improved disease resistance and profusion of blooms on newer hybrids.

 Learn more about Austin’s quest and the history of modern-day English roses in our guide.